 PTSD is a natural response to danger and is almost unavoidable in the short term.
 In the long term, it possesses self-correcting dynamics, reducing in most of the cases the severity of the symptoms.
 Only about 20 percent of people exposed to trauma react with long-term (chronic) PTSD.

-DSM V is the diagnostic manual predominantly used in the USA.
-The World Health Organisation (WHO) uses a different manual called “International Classification of Diseases,” or in its abbreviation, “ICD.”
-The current version of this manual is the ICD 10.
+DSM-5 is the diagnostic manual predominantly used in the USA.
+The World Health Organization (WHO) uses a different manual called the “International Classification of Diseases,” or in its abbreviation, “ICD.”
+The current version of this manual is the ICD-10.
 The ICD-10 classification also provides guidelines for the diagnosis of PTSD.
-There are only minor differences between DSM V and ICD 10 regarding the PTSD criteria.
+There are only minor differences between DSM-5 and ICD-10 regarding the PTSD criteria.

 The Role of Exposure in PTSD